MatteoOrlandini/COVID-19-Vaccination-Italy/README.md

 # Charts

-Here are shown some charts that this script creates.
+Here are shown some charts that this script created on 14/01/2021.
 If `SHOW_CHARTS_ENABLED = 1`, the charts are shown in the command windows.
 If `SAVING_CHARTS_ENABLED = 0`, the charts will not be saved.

 Doses administered for each region
 ![](https://github.com/MatteoOrlandini/COVID-19-Vaccination-Italy/blob/main/Charts/2021-01-14%20-%200.png)